ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 // <p color="pink">Example Text</p>
 ```

-That’s already enough to tell tiptap about the new attribute, and set `'pink'` as the default value.
-All attributes will be rendered as a HTML attribute by default, and parsed as attributes from the content.
+That is already enough to tell tiptap about the new attribute, and set `'pink'` as the default value.
+All attributes will be rendered as a HTML attribute by default, and parsed from the content when initiated.

-Let’s stick with the color example and assume you’ll want to add an inline style to actually color the text.
+Let’s stick with the color example and assume you want to add an inline style to actually color the text.
 With the `renderHTML` function you can return HTML attributes which will be rendered in the output.

-This examples adds a style HTML attribute based on the value of color:
+This examples adds a style HTML attribute based on the value of `color`:

 ```js
 const CustomParagraph = Paragraph.extend({